← Free Tools

 Bitcoin vs Everything

-The daily scoreboard.
-How does Bitcoin stack up against the S&P 500, gold, a savings account, and the dollar itself?
+Pick a timeframe.
+See how Bitcoin performed against the S&P 500, gold, a savings account, and the dollar itself.

 Live BTC / USD